Nomsu's Syntax

 the second, and so on. #$things

-can be used to get the length of a list.
-For Lua programmers, this should be familiar.
+of things”) can be used to get the length of a list.
+For Lua programmers, this

 Again, trailing commas are allowed.